imhimi/imhimi/README.md

-### Hi there 👋
+### Hello Folks 👋

-Hi, I'm [Himanshu Sharma](https://imhimanshu.com), a Full Stack Developer 🚀 from India, I'm currently working for [@CooperHire](https://github.com/cooperhire) and Mindmatch [@MindMatch](https://github.com/mindmatch) .
+I'm [Himanshu Sharma](https://imhimanshu.com), a Full Stack Developer 🚀, I'm currently working for [@CooperHire](https://github.com/cooperhire) and [@MindMatch](https://github.com/mindmatch).

+Committed to create beautiful easy-to-use applications based on your requirements.
+I am constantly innovating and learning new technologies to be able to advise and help you grow.

 Well-organised person, problem solver, independent employee with high attention to detail.
 Fan of Music, TV series and Travelling.
 A single boy with small family, therefore remote employment is preferred.

 📊 **This Week I Spent My Time On:**